These 12 Photos of South Carolina In The 1970s Are Mesmerizing

 Life in the 70s without cell phones, social media or the Internet meant things took a little longer.
 For example, now when you go on vacation you probably use an app on your phone to instantly upload photos of your travels.

 from your vacation spot?
 I can say I mailed a postcard from Grandfather Mountain in North Carolina in October of 2015.
 It was the first time I sent a postcard in years and it felt great.
 For the two minutes it took to write it and the five minutes I stood in line at the post office in Linville Falls, NC I actually felt like I’d stepped back in time.
-You should try it.
+You should try it. mailed a postcard

 Here, we’ve compiled some South Carolina images from the 1970s.
 Hopefully these photos will take you back to a time when life had fewer opportunities for “instant gratification.”